microlens2023/microlens-dataset/README.md

 **Table 10.
 Recommendation performance of multimodal methods with video features.
 "V" indicates video features, "MM" indicates multimodal features with video features included.**
 <div align=center><img src="https://github.com/microlens2023/microlens-dataset/blob/master/Results/multimodal-recommendation.png"/></div>

+[1] Zhou, Xin, and Zhiqi Shen.
+"A tale of two graphs: Freezing and denoising graph structures for multimodal recommendation."
+Proceedings of the 31st ACM International Conference on Multimedia.
+2023.
+[2] Yu, Penghang, et al. "Multi-view graph convolutional network for multimedia recommendation."
+Proceedings of the 31st ACM International Conference on Multimedia.
+2023.
+[3] Wei, Yinwei, et al. "MMGCN: Multi-modal graph convolution network for personalized recommendation of micro-video."
+Proceedings of the 27th ACM international conference on multimedia.
+2019.
+[4] Wei, Yinwei, et al. "Graph-refined convolutional network for multimedia recommendation with implicit feedback."
+Proceedings of the 28th ACM international conference on multimedia.
+2020.

 ## Transfer Learning

 **Table 11.
 Transferable video recommendation utilizing three types of video encoders.
 The source datasets comprise MicroLens-100K and MicroLens-1M, while the target dataset is Bili-20K.
 "PT" stands for pre-trained, indicating that the model has been initially trained on the source dataset and subsequently finetuned on the target dataset.**